patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start all the applications and libraries and navigate to the _"Remote1/Page 3"_ page.
-The page will throw but other parts of the application should still be functional.
+👉 Start all the applications and libraries and navigate to the _"remote1/page-3"_ page.
+The page will throw an error but other parts of the application will still be functional.

-> **Warning**
->
-> If your application support hoisted module routes (view the next section [override the host layout for a module page](#override-the-host-layout-for-a-module-page) to learn more), failure isolation might not behave as explained in this section because hoisted routes are rendered outside the host application error boundary.

 ### Override the host layout from a module page

-Most applications usually have a default layout with at least a navigation section and an authenticated user avatar.
-It's useful as 90% of an application pages tend to use the same layout.
+Most applications usually have a default layout with at least a navigation section and a user profile menu.
+It's useful as a majority of an application pages tend to use the same layout.

-The remaining 10% of the pages are typically use cases for which the default layout will not work thought.
-Often, being pages that are not bound to a user session like like a login page.
+The remaining pages are typically use cases for which the default layout will not work for various reasons.
+Often, because those pages are not bound to a user session.
+A great example is a login page.

 For those pages, the shell provide a mecanism called "page hoisting".
-Contrary to a regular page, an hoisted page is rendered at the root of the router, e.g. outside the boundaries of the host application root layout.
+Contrary to a regular page, an hoisted page is added at the root of the router, e.g. outside the boundaries of the host application root layout.

 Therefore, an hoisted page is not affected by the default layout and is in full control of it's rendering.

 > **Warning**
 >
-> By declaring a page as hoisted, the page failures will not be isolated anymore and could potentially break the whole application if an unmanaged error occurs.
-This is highly recommended to set a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) prop to every hoisted page.
+> By declaring a page as hoisted, other parts of the application will not be isolated anymore from this page failures as the page will be rendered outside of the host application root error boundary.
+To avoid breaking the whole application when hoisted page cause unmanaged errors, this is highly recommended to set a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) property to every hoisted pages.

-👉 Now, let's hoist a few pages of the remote module by adding the `hoist` prop to the route definition.
+👉 Now, let's hoist a few pages of the remote module by adding the `hoist` property to the route definition.

 ```tsx
 // remote-1 - register.tsx